University of Minnesota Administrative Policy

 • May cause episodic rather than a continuing period of incapacity (e.g. asthma, diabetes, epilepsy, etc.)

 • Permanent/Long-Term Conditions Requiring Supervision: A period of incapacity which is permanent or long-term due to a condition for which treatment may not be effective.
-The eligible individual or family member must be under the continuing supervision of, but need not be receiving active treatment by, a health care provider.
+The employee or family member must be under the continuing supervision of, but need not be receiving active treatment by, a health care provider.
 Examples include Alzheimer's, a severe stroke, or the terminal stages of a disease.

 • Multiple Treatments (Non-Chronic Conditions): Any period of absence to receive multiple treatments (including any period of recovery) by a health care provider or by a provider of health care services under orders of, or on referral by, a health care provider, either for restorative surgery after an accident or other injury, or for a condition that would likely result in a period of incapacity of more than three consecutive, full calendar days in the absence of medical intervention or treatment such as cancer (chemotherapy, radiation, etc.) severe arthritis (physical therapy), kidney disease (dialysis).